laravel/nova-docs/3.0/resources/relationships.md

 ]),
 ```

 As you can see in the example above, the `types` method is used to instruct the `MorphTo` field what types of resources it may be associated with.
-Nova will use this information to populate the `MorphTo` field's type selection menu on the creation and update screens:
+Nova will use this information to populate the `MorphTo` field's type selection menu on the creation and update pages:

 ![Morph To Type](./img/morph-to-type.png)

 :::tip MorphTo Title Attributes

-When a `MorphTo` field is shown on a resource creation / update screen, the [title attributes](#title-attributes) of the available resources will automatically be displayed.
+When a `MorphTo` field is shown on a resource creation / update page, the [title attributes](#title-attributes) of the available resources will automatically be displayed.
 :::

 #### Nullable Relationships